pantheon-systems/documentation/source/_docs/custom-upstream.md

 ### Level Two: Your Custom Upstream
 The second level repository is a Custom Upstream, where core updates from Pantheon are pulled in and modifications to your common codebase are distributed (e.g. parent theme and plugin/module version updates).

+The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/).
+It's connected to Pantheon and associated with your organization, allowing fellow team members the option to select this repository as a starting point when creating new sites:

 ![Create custom upstream](/source/docs/assets/images/empty-state-diagram.svg)

-Your Custom Upstream will be hosted remotely, then connected with Pantheon to create new sites fast.

-### Level Three: Site Codebase
+### Level Three: Site Repository
-Finally, core updates and changes to the common codebase make their way down to the site level repository for each site that uses the Custom Upstream.
+Finally, core updates and changes to the common codebase make their way down to the site repository for each site that uses the Custom Upstream.

-The site level repository allows separation between common code across all sites, tracked in the Custom Upstream, and site specific customizations, tracked in each individual site and facilitates rolling out updates quickly and easily:
+The site repository allows separation between common code across all sites, tracked in the Custom Upstream, and site specific customizations, tracked in each individual site and facilitates rolling out updates quickly and easily:

 ![Site Updates Available](/source/docs/assets/images/dashboard/updates-available-2.png)